Edison Chiloquin: Toward the Chiloquin Act

 Following the termination of the Klamath Tribe and other legislation that stripped the tribes of their traditional homelands and put it into the hands of the US government, Chiloquin stood in opposition for years in order to gain title to some of his ancestors’ land.
 His people’s original homelands were claimed by the US Forest Services and in response Chiloquin stood his ground on those homelands and refused to accept government payments that rose to over $250,000 for the land.
 Instead of accepting those payments, he lit a sacred fire at the area where his grandfather’s village once was that remained lit continuously for five and a half years as he negotiated for the return of land.

 Edison was one of 473 tribal members who elected to retain interest in their land and refused to sell it, while the other 1600 tribal members agreed to sell their property.
 Sold property ended up in the hands of a private corporation who acquired 91,000 acres of land, in the hands of the department of interior who acquired 15,000 acres of land, or with the Department of Agriculture who gained 520,000 acres of Klamath tribal lands.

 Finally, in 1980, Edison achieved his goal of gaining title to the traditional lands of the Pla’ikni Village with the signing of the Chiloquin Act.
 President Jimmy Carter signed the Chiloquin Act which gave Edison Chiloquin and his descendants title to those 560 acres of land.

-Celebration of Life
+Celebration of life

-Edison passed away on May 17, 2003 at the age of 79 in his family home.
+Edison died on May 17, 2003, at the age of 79 in his family home.
 He was buried at the Friendship Cemetery in Chiloquin, Oregon, and the land he gained title to was left to his family.

-Hundreds of people from the area gathered and filled the Big Gym in Chiloquin, OR to celebrate his life through open casket ceremonies, cultural drumming, singing, dancing, and Veteran of Foreign Wars honor guard and gun salute.
+Hundreds of people from the area gathered and filled the Big Gym in Chiloquin, Oregon, to celebrate his life through open casket ceremonies, cultural drumming, singing, dancing, and Veteran of Foreign Wars honor guard and gun salute.
 People spoke of the impact that Edison had on their community and filled his casket with an American flag that was presented to his family, family photos, Tabasco sauce, a blanket, a raven painting, and his cowboy hat.